-My husband and I had just sat down in a classroom at Children’s Hospital to attend a breastfeeding course that came complimentary with our prenatal class.
-The nurse teaching us opened with, the fact “The World Health Organization and Health Canada both recommended breastfeeding from birth past two years of age.”
+My husband and I had just sat down in a classroom at Children’s Hospital.
+We were attending a breastfeeding course that came complimentary with our prenatal class.
+The nurse teaching us opened with the fact “The World Health Organization and Health Canada both recommended breastfeeding from birth past two years of age.”

 She followed with, “Don’t worry, we don’t expect you to do that!”

 The course proceeded and was filled with many illustrations of a proper latch, how to position the baby, the breast, and so forth.
-She cited studies on the benefits of breastfeeding.
-And, she underscored that breastfeeding should never hurt.
+She cited studies on the benefits of breastfeeding and underscored that breastfeeding should never hurt.